NATIONAL TSA OFFICERS

 nationaltsavicepresident@tsaweb.org

-I joined TSA in the eighth grade with little prior knowledge of anything STEM-related.
-Since my first TSA state conference in 2022, my passion for STEM and leadership has grown significantly.
-Competing in events such as Extemporaneous Speaking, Digital Video Production, and Children’s Stories (which are some of my favorites) has furthered my passion.
+I joined TSA in the eighth grade with little awareness of STEM related areas.
+Since my first TSA state conference in 2022, my interest in STEM and leadership has grown significantly.
+Competing in events such as Extemporaneous Speaking, Digital Video Production, and Children’s Stories (a few of my favorites) – and experiencing the value of participating in them – has furthered my drive to serve and promote TSA.

-TSA has been instrumental in nurturing my desire to be service-oriented, and I am grateful for the leadership opportunity TSA offers.
-Serving as chapter president for three years has been extremely rewarding, as it has given me a chance to give back to my chapter.
-Additionally, as the 2023-2024 Oklahoma State Treasurer and Vice President-elect, I gained valuable insights into leading effectively.
+Involvement in TSA has nurtured my desire to be service-oriented, and I am grateful for the leadership opportunities TSA offers.
+Serving as chapter president for three years was rewarding, because it gave me the chance to give back to my school community.
+Additionally, as the 2023-2024 Oklahoma State Treasurer and the 2024-2025 National Treasurer, I gained important insights into effective leadership.

-Outside of TSA, I am very engaged in my school and community.
-I hold leadership roles and participate in Mock Trial, Speech and Debate, National Honor Society, and Student Council activities.
-I also serve as a representative in my city’s Youth City Council Program.
-In my free time, I read, serve my community, spend time with friends, and care for my pet lizard.
+Beyond TSA, I am very engaged in my school and community.
+I hold leadership roles and participate in Mock Trial, Speech and Debate, National Honor Society, and Student Council.
+I also serve as the mayor of my city’s Youth City Council Program.
+In my free time, I read, participate in community activities, sew, spend time with friends, hike, and care for my pet lizard.

-TSA has taught me invaluable lessons in leadership, passion, networking, and essential STEM skills.
+TSA has taught me lessons in leadership, networking, and essential STEM skills.
 I look forward to using the lessons learned to serve you in the coming year.

 REPORTER